Description

 Storage

-- Store at a temperature of 15-25°C (59-77°F).
+- Store at 15–25°C (59–77°F)

-- Protect from direct sunlight and moisture.
+- Protect from light and moisture

-- Do not freeze.
+- Do not freeze

 - Use immediately after reconstitution.
-Discard any unused portion.
+Discard remainder

 Patient Information